jgato/jgato/random_docs/RHACM and ZTP Backups.md

 ### ZTP resources

+In this section we will cover some related ZTP resources and issues that could be found.

+#### ArgoCD Repository

 What happened about our ZTP Gitops integration?
 Before the activation data restored, ArgoCD contained the proper Apps.
-But was missing the repository Info which connects to the Git Repo.
+But was missing Rhe repository Info which connects to the Git Repo.

 After activation data restored, the situation looks the same: